 Letters 1916 includes letters held at institutions (in Ireland and abroad), alongside those in private collections.
-There are almost 1000 letters on the site — with many still open for transcription
+There are now 1000 letters on the site — with many still open for transcription

 .
 The range of letters thus far collected is wide and includes letters by private individuals, soldiers, and officials.
 Letters in the collection comment on the Easter Rising, literature and art, the Great War, politics, business, love, and ordinary life.